bouwe77/temba/README.md

 const server = temba.create(config)
 ```

-For every resource you use in your requests a collection is created in the database.
+For every resource you use in your requests, a collection is created in the database.
 However, not until you actually store (create) a resource with a `POST`.

 ### Allowing specific resources only